 Ethernet connectivity options include http, Modbus/TCP, and SNMP.
 Hardwired connectivity includes summary alarms, on Source 1, on Source 2, Source 1 available, and Source 2 available.

-Connectivity to LayerZero eRPP and ePanel Power Panels utilize Ethernet, hardwired (dry contacts), and Bluetooth connections.
+Connectivity to LayerZero eRPP and ePanel Power Panels utilize Ethernet, and hardwired (dry contacts).

 All Modbus/TCP registers can be accessed.
 Please contact LayerZero Support for a Modbus registry list.